The first home visit

 Hot and cold comfort measures

 Your significant other is a very important part of your birthing experience.
-We take the time to make sure that your birth partner has the education and support they need to be confident and helpful partners.
-As we build your birth plan we make sure that we include the roll of your partner.
-To insure they are participating as much or a little as mom would like.
+We take the time to make sure that your birth partner has the education and support they need to be a confident and helpful partner.
+As we build your birth plan we make sure that we include the roll of your partner, to insure they are participating as much or a little as mom would like.

 Bringing home a new baby can be overwhelming.
 Family and friends can be a major blessing but sometimes you need more help than they can provide, or you just need someone you can count on to be there when you need them.
-I can offer postpartum support including
+We offer postpartum support including

 Older child care